 Across the globe, the composition of a barrel of refined products varies based on the above criteria—the type of crude extracted or imported, refining capabilities, and shifting market demand.

-The map below highlights the breakdown of refined products for the Organization of the Petroleum Exporting Countries (OPEC) nations compared to the United States.
+The map below highlights the breakdown of refined products for the OPEC nations compared to the United States.
 Though OPEC is largely recognized for crude oil production, the cartel accounts for approximately 30 percent of global refined product outputs.
 The pie charts indicate substantial differences in the output of residual fuels, as the lower refinery complexity of OPEC nations results in greater production of heavier, less valuable petroleum products like residuals.

 Each nation’s product disposition varies greatly, further revealing the uniqueness of each refining region and the price implications that exist.